How to Make Money with Instagram Shoppable Posts

 Why Instagram Shoppable Posts?

 Instagram’s transformation from a casual social platform to a full-scale sales channel for businesses has been on a quick roll for some time now.
-But with the global release of Instagram shoppable posts, that transformation is all but complete.
+But with the global release of Instagram shoppable posts — and the more recent addition of a native “checkout” feature — that transformation is all but complete.

 Until now, possibly the hardest part about running a business on Instagram has been the inability to share clickable links in a caption or tag products in Instagram posts.

 And while a number of products have risen up to meet this need (including Later’s Linkin.bio feature), the expansion of Instagram’s shopping feature means that consumers can complete their buying journey, from discovery to checkout, without ever leaving the Instagram app.